 - PIN: Postcolonial Intellectuals and their European Publics

 Financed by the NWO (Netherlands Organisation for Scientific Research), this new three-year pan-European network aims to rethink the idea of Europe from a postcolonial perspective; to chart European transformations through the interventions of some of the continent's most prominent intellectuals, including artists and activists; and to provide new understandings of European citizenship, integration and emancipation from different subject positions.
 Partners in the network include universities and non-academic organisations in Denmark, France, Germany, Italy, the Netherlands and Portugal, as well as the UK.
-The main Leeds contacts are Prof. Frank Finlay , Prof. Graham Huggan, Prof. John McLeod and Prof. Max Silverman
+The main Leeds contacts are Professor Graham Huggan, Professor John McLeod and Professor Max Silverman

 - Guest Lecture with Jennifer Wenzel (Columbia University): 'Reading for the Planet: Environmental Crisis and World Literature'

 - Masterclass with Jennifer Wenzel (Columbia University): ‘How to Read for Oil’